qwyeow/JHU_DataScience/ShinyApps/Heart_Disease_Predictor/readme.md

 As one adjust the values of these five sliders, the probabilty of having coronary heart disease will change instansteanously based on each new combination of these five variables.

 The probabiltity of having coronary heart disease is calcualted based on logistic regression using chd as the response and five predictors.
-The expit function is used to convert the log odds output into probabilities which lies between the value 0 and 1
+The expit function is used to convert the log odds output into probabilities which lies between the value 0 and 1.

+END